asetalias/amibot/Contributing/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.

-### Your PR is merged!
+### Your PR is ready!

-Congratulations :tada::tada: The Amibot team thanks you :sparkles:.
+Congratulations :tada::tada: The Amity student body thanks you :sparkles:

+We'll follow up your PR with reviews and suggestions that might require you to work more on your contributions to get them ready.

-Once your PR is merged, your contributions will be publicly visible.
+Once your PR is merged, your contributions will be publicly visible!